ChaseDickinson/packer-images/README.md

 Once the build completes, copy the VHD to a different directory, then point a new Hyper-V VM to it during setup.
 You'll have to run the following command from an elevated PowerShell prompt (replace <your_vm_name> with the name of the VM you created) for the "Enhanced Mode" functionality to work:

 `Set-VM -VMName <your_vm_name> -EnhancedSessionTransportType HvSocket`

+More on Microsoft's linux-vm-tools can be found on [their repo](https://github.com/microsoft/linux-vm-tools).

 ## What's Included